freenandes/filetitle/README.md

 # Obsidian FileTitle

-Auto-renames your note to a kebab-case, accent-free filename based on the YAML frontmatter `title`.
+Auto-renames your Obsidian note to a kebab-case, accent-free filename based on the YAML frontmatter `title`.

 ## Why?